acmmendis/ansible-root-user/README.md

 ## Notes

-- The generated password is a OTP (one time password) that shown only once for security reasons.
+- The generated password is a one-time password (OTP) shown only once for security reasons.
 - The user is forced to change the password at first login.
+- The playbook will exit if you try to create the 'root' user.
+- If the user already exists, the playbook will fail and not make changes.
 - Ensure you have SSH access and privilege escalation rights on the target host.